Quality site requirements

 - If you want to add this web site as a tab, use “https://cotaxaide.org/ta/home” or you will get a certificate error notification.

-- An on-line appointment system is debuting this year and at least one site will be allowing their clients to schedule their appointments on-line.
-If you’d like more info on the appointment system, you can view videos on how it works (14 min) and how you set up your site (20 min).
+- If you’d like more info on the appointment system, you can view videos on how it works (14 min) and how you set up your site (20 min).

-- If you’d like to play with it as your own site manager/appointment scheduler, contact Jeff Bogart to give you the access level you need.
+- If you’d like to try it out, contact Jeff Bogart to get you started.

 After logging in to the production site, you will be presented with several configuration tasks with notes from the practice lab training videos as summarized below.
 There is no configuration setup for the practice lab.